 ING Collection United Kingdom

-The origins of the UK Art Collection lie with Barings, the British merchant bank acquired by ING in 1995.
-Although diverse, the collection is united in reflecting the character and history of the bank that played a leading role in the development of British and international finance from the 1760s until the late 20th century.
+The British art collection has its roots in Barings, the British merchant bank acquired by ING in 1995.
+Barings played a leading role in the development of the British and international financial world from the 1760s until the late 20th century.

 It was not until the late 1970s that the firm developed a clear collecting policy.
-Two distinct collections were created – one of 18th and 19th-century English watercolours and another of figurative works by ‘early-modern’ British artists.
-Due to the delicate nature of watercolours, the firm took the decision in the early 1980s to focus on 20th-century works.
+Two distinct collections were created – one of 18th- and 19th-century English watercolours and another of figurative works by ‘early-modern’ British artists.
+Due to the delicate nature of the watercolours, the firm decided in the early 1980s to focus on 20th-century works.

 In 1998, ING set up a charitable trust to manage its historical collections in the UK and encourage their use as an educational resource.
-The trust encompasses The Baring Archive (also cared for by ING in the UK), the historical portraits, as well as a variety of historical objects.
+The trust encompasses The Barings Archive (also looked after by ING in the UK), the historical portraits and a wide variety of historical objects.
 These collections have since been awarded Designated status by Arts Council England.